mikepthomas/projects/_posts/minatures.md

 ## Enclave

+> The `Enclave` believe they are the paramount force in the Wasteland, and stride to war cloaked in the arrogance of purity and the advanced technology to enforce their will.
+> Their elite forces burn and vaporise their enemies with impunity as they march towards reconquest.[^enclave]

+[^enclave]: [Modiphius Entertainment](https://www.modiphius.net) (2021).
+"Enclave Force List" _FOWW BM-1-001_, Version 4.0 page 1.

 ### Battle Mode Force List

 | Item                           | Purchased | Digital                                      |     Downloaded     | Released   | Notes                 |